JaneliaSciComp/Muse/README.txt

-This is Muse, which stands for something I forget.
+This is Muse, which stands for Mouse Ultrasonic Source Estimator.
 Anyway, it does sound-source localization of ultrasonic mouse vocalizations.

 This version of Muse depends on the Matlab Signal Processing and Statistics toolboxes, and on the Taylor Matlab Toolbox, release 1.14.

 All code in Muse, except that in toolbox/snippeter, is copyright Adam
-L. Taylor, 2013-2014.
+L. Taylor, 2013-2015.
 It is licensed under the BSD 2-clause license.
 (See below.)

-Copyright (c) 2013-2014, Adam L. Taylor
+Copyright (c) 2013-2015, Adam L. Taylor
 All rights reserved.

 Redistribution and use in source and binary forms, with or without